kyma-incubator/compass/components/system-broker/README.md

 To do this, perform the following procedure:

 1. Navigate to `compass/installation/cmd`.
-2. Execute `./run.sh --kyma-installation full`.
+2. Execute `./run.sh`.
-This script starts Compass on top of a fully-featured Kyma cluster.
-Alternativey, if you want to run Compass with minimal Kyma dependencies, you can use the `--kyma-installation minimal` argument.
+This script starts Compass on top of a minimal Kyma cluster.
 3. Access the System Broker API at the following URL: `https://compass-gateway-mtls.kyma.local/broker`.

 ## Configuration